CharlieMallon/Games/README.md

 # Gaming Fun!

-This is a repo of games that i build from videos or online tutorials.
-It is for me to build my skills and explain to myself what is going on in the code.
+This is a repo of games that I have build (and am building) from videos or online tutorials.
+It is for me to practice my javascript skills.

-Game One - Jump
+Game One - Jump (Completed)
 https://www.youtube.com/watch?v=bG2BmmYr9NQ&feature=emb_title

-Game Two - Pairs
+Game Two - Pairs (Stalled)
 https://www.youtube.com/watch?v=ZniVgo8U7ek&feature=emb_logo

 Photo credits